-“Server-side processing” stands for the type of tables when all the data interaction operations (searching, filtering, switching pages, sorting) aren’t done by your site visitor’s browser (with JS), but by MySQL server on your site instead.
+“Server-side processing” stands for table types when the data interaction operations (searching, filtering, switching pages, sorting) aren’t done by your site visitor’s browser (with JS), but instead by the MySQL server on your site.

-One of the main benefits of MySQL DB engine is fast data processing, which means that when you need to sort whole table by one of the columns, or filter by some value, it will be done fast even when it contains several hundreds, or thousands or even millions of records.
+One of the main benefits of the MySQL DB engine is fast data processing.
+When you need to sort an entire table by one of the columns, or filter it by some value, it will be done quickly, even if it contains several hundred, a thousand, or even millions of records.
 What is the key difference between “usual” wpDataTables and wpDataTables with server-side processing turned on?
 When should the first and the second option be used?

-- wpDataTables with server-side processing enabled fetch only the amount of rows needed on the page at this exact moment.
-By default it equals to the number of rows that administrator defines for the table in the “Display length” setting, then the front-user can change it.
-E.g. if the table is configured to show 10 rows by default, only 10 rows would be queried from MySQL; and when the user switches to the next page, sorts the table by some column, filters by some column, an AJAX-request is sent to the server, query is processed by MySQL, and 10 rows are returned again.
-This may slow down smaller tables, but for larger tables this may be the only option.
+- wpDataTables with server-side processing enabled fetches only those rows needed on the page at the exact moment.
+By default, it equals to the number of rows that administrator defines for the table in the “Display length” setting; the front-user can however, change it.
+For example: if the table is configured to show 10 rows by default, only 10 rows would be queried from MySQL.
+When the user switches to the next page, and sorts the table by some column, or filters by some column, an AJAX-request is sent to the server, the query is processed by MySQL, and 10 more rows are returned.
+This may slow down the processing, search, filtering and sorting (of smaller tables also), but for larger tables it may be the only option.

-There’s no “official” rule for the size of the tables from different input sources, since it very much depends on the hosting, bandwidth, and the device of the front-end user, but I’d say, in general, file-based (Excel, CSV, XML, JSON) tables could be freely used for tables that don’t have more then 2000-3000 cells (columns * rows), MySQL table type can be used for any limits; but server-side processing feature is mandatory for data sets larger then 3000-4000 rows.
+There’s no “official” rule for table size from different input sources, as it greatly depends on hosting, bandwidth, and the device of the front-end user; but, in general, file-based (Google Spreadsheet,Excel, CSV, XML, JSON) tables can freely be used for tables that have no more than 2000-3000 cells (columns * rows).
+The MySQL table type can be used to any limit, but the server-side processing feature is mandatory for data sets exceeding 3000-4000 rows.